> Jewish > The Hurva Synagogue

-The Hurva Synagaogue is the biggest synagogue in the old city of Jerusalem.
-It stands in the heart of the Jewish quarter, and functions as an active Yeshiva and synagogue.
-The synagogue is also a tourist attraction, as the current structure is an well-executed replica of the 19th century structure.
+The Hurva Synagogue is the biggest in the old city of Jerusalem.
+It stands in the heart of the Jewish quarter and functions as an active Yeshiva and synagogue.
+The synagogue is also a tourist attraction, as the current structure is a well-executed replica of the 19th-century structure.

 History of the Hurva Synagogue